Skip to content

 Is it normal for one testicle to hang lower than the other?

-Yes, slight asymmetry is normal.
-In most men, the left testicle hangs slightly lower than the right.
-Significant difference with pain or sudden change, however, should be evaluated.
+Yes, mild asymmetry is normal; the left testicle often hangs slightly lower than the right.
+A noticeable or sudden shift with pain should be promptly evaluated by a doctor.

 Can scrotum temperature affect fertility?

-Yes.
-Chronic elevation of scrotal temperature (from tight clothing, frequent hot tubs, or varicocele) can decrease sperm count and quality, affecting fertility [PMID: 20439938].
+Absolutely.
+Persistent elevated scrotal temperature—from tight underwear, frequent hot baths, or medical conditions like varicocele—can decrease sperm count and quality, affecting fertility PubMed.

 What are common causes of scrotal pain?